Normal Forgetfulness Versus Concerning Cognitive Decline

 Have you forgotten where you placed your car keys or your checkbook?
 How about forgetting where you parked your car at the shopping mall?
 These are all considered normal forgetfulness.

 If your loved one has been diagnosed with Alzheimer’s disease, or another dementia-related disease, know that we are here to help with our “In the Moment” program and compassionate care.
-Elizabeth Whittington, senior executive director for Sage Glendale Senior Living, has more than 25 years of experience helping families and folks with dementia-related diseases find the right resources and next steps for their loved ones.
+I have more than 25 years of experience helping families and folks with dementia-related diseases find the right resources and next steps for their loved ones.